Childhood Obesity (COACH) Program Overview

-The COACH Program is a multidisciplinary group of health care professionals who share an interest in helping children and families live a healthy lifestyle.
+The Childhood Obesity (COACH) Program is a multidisciplinary group of health care professionals who share an interest in helping children and families live a healthy lifestyle.
 Both physicians and support staff have made the decision to specifically work with overweight children.
 Beyond their experience, they bring enthusiasm and passion to their work.

 All doctors are on the staff at Children’s Health and hold faculty positions at UT Southwestern Medical Center.
 This means that they not only stay abreast of the latest changes in their specialty areas, in many cases they are helping to develop new treatments and interventions.

 The American Board of Pediatrics certifies all of the COACH physicians.
 Many have further credentials in Pediatric Endocrinology or Pediatric Cardiology.
 Children’s was ranked 22th nationally in Diabetes and Endocrinology among all hospitals by U.S. News & World Report.

 Our COACH program is the only comprehensive program for childhood obesity in North Texas.
 In 2008, Children’s Health was selected to participate in a National Association of Children’s Hospitals and Related Institutions (NACHRI) work group to identify best practices in the treatment and prevention of childhood obesity.

 What to Expect

 Participants in COACH must be between 6 and 17 years old, and have a BMI that is at or above the 95th percentile for their age, height, and gender.

 They will be given a psychological test called the Readiness to Change Questionnaire that helps measure how motivated someone is to make the important changes in lifestyle that will be needed to lose weight and keep it off.